Exterior Drainage Systems for Kansas City Homes

 The number one cause of foundation damage and flooding basements is poor drainage.
-In most instances where water is getting inside a basement or crawlspace we can stop the water by correcting drainage and grade.
-One season of overflowing gutters and downspouts not draining properly can do tens of thousands in structural damage.
+In most instances we are able to stop water from infiltrating your basement or crawl space by installing drainage systems and correcting the grade.
+One season of overflowing gutters and downspouts not draining properly can do tens of thousands of dollars in structural damage.
 In order to maintain a healthy environment and keep your home on a solid foundation the best thing you can do is stay diligent in maintaining the exterior drainage of your home.

 “I cannot tell you how exciting it is to look out and see no water running over my front sidewalk.
 I was able to remove the snow without it icing over for the first time in years.
 This is all because of your firm. “ – Michelle, KCMO

 “I have as high an opinion of Foundation 1 after the job as I had at the start”. – Barbara, Overland Park

 “We were very impressed with our experience with Foundation 1.
 We received quick responses to my multiple calls with questions.” – Geoff, Parkville

 Is my home’s grade really that important?